Part Three of a three-part series:

 Isn’t it absurdly counter-biblical to claim Peter, James, John and all other believers of those days would have experienced a “PreTribulation rapture”…in a direct contradiction to Jesus’ descriptions?

 Jesus specifically conceded He did not know (Matthew 24:36) whether these end time events would take place during the lifetimes of the believers who were sitting before Him that day…OR during the lifetimes of believers some 2000 years into the future!

-And so therefore, if the believers of the first generation of the Christian era were to expect a post-“great tribulation” translation (rapture)…all other generations of the Christian era should likewise expect such.
+And so therefore, if the believers of the first generation of the Christian era were to expect a post-“great tribulation” translation (rapture)…how would not all other generations of the Christian era likewise expect such?

-You can’t have one generation of the Christian era going by one set of rules…and all other generations going by a different set of rules!
+You can’t have one generation of the Christian movement (the entire first generation) going by one set of rules…and all other generations going by a different set of rules!
 That would literally be nonsensical.

 Let me say again – the Olivet Discourse applies specifically to any and all Jesus-followers.
 The very text makes it crystal clear Jesus was addressing His followers, His “disciples”:

 Matthew 24:3 – “…the disciples came to Jesus asking Him, Tell us, when will these things happen…?”